The Silent Skill of Active Listening

 4. Reflect and Validate

-• “I hear that you’re worried about how we’re going to juggle everything next week.”
+“I hear that you’re worried about how busy next week looks.”

 5. Ask Open-Ended Questions